AdobeDocs/experience-platform.en/help/rtcdp/partner-data/offsite-retargeting.md

 IMAGE

 After adding your event, you'll need to add an attribute.
-Since you're dealing with unknown visitors, search for and add the **PartnerID** to the attributes section of the canvas.
+Since you're dealing with unauthenticated visitors, search for and add the **PartnerID** to the attributes section of the canvas.
 Additionally, search for **Personal Email** and add the **Address** attribute below **PartnerID** to the attributes section of the canvas.

 IMAGE